Massimo Brambilla: Managerial career

-In 2011, he obtained a UEFA A coaching license, made him eligible to coach Lega Pro teams or below.
+In 2011, he obtained a UEFA A coaching license, which made him eligible to coach Lega Pro teams or below.
 In the 2010–11 season he was the coach of the Giovanissimi national under-16 team of Pergocrema.
 Following Valter Bonacina's departure as Atalanta Primavera coach, Brambilla was appointed his successor to the job.
 Prior to his appointment as under-19 coach, Brambilla had served as Atalanta's Allievi (under-17 coach).

-After seven years as coach in Atalanta's youth sector, on 28 June 2022, Brambilla was appointed head coach of Juventus U23, the reserve team of Juventus playing in the Serie C.
+After seven years as coach in Atalanta's youth sector, on 28 June 2022, Brambilla was appointed head coach of Juventus Next Gen, the reserve team of Juventus playing in the Serie C.

+After two seasons, in June 2024, Brambilla departed from Juventus Next Gen to accept a coaching offer from fellow Serie C club Foggia.
+However, his experience at Foggia turned out to be short-lived, as he was dismissed on 25 September 2024 following a negative start to the new season.
+On 12 November 2024, Brambilla returned to Juventus Next Gen, replacing outgoing manager Paolo Montero.

+On 27 October 2025, Brambilla was appointed as interim coach for Juventus, following the sacking of Igor Tudor.

+Personal life

+Both Brambilla and his son Alessio, who plays football professionally as a midfielder for AC Bra on loan from Cremonese, are not related to the family of late Formula One racing driver Vittorio Brambilla.